Tips for Cleaning Your AC System

 2. Clean the Outside

-Take out rubbish from the equipment.
+Take out debris from the system.
 This includes branches, bushes, weeds and grass.

 3. Fix Bent Fins